In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 CREATING VPC PEERING CONNECTION

-1- Under virtual private cloud, click on peering connections.
+1- Under the virtual private cloud, click on peering connections.

 3- Type a name for the peering connection